yuki04160/NLP-TBBT-Episode-Plot-Descriptions/README.md

 ## Text Data Cleaning and Preprocessing
    - Delete rows
-     - To focus on the 279 episode, I deleted two episodes, one unaired pilot and one recap.
+     - To focus on the 279 episodes, I deleted two episodes: one unaired pilot and one recap.
    - Clean Data
      - Convert letters to lower case
      - Remove white space